 - 2011 – European Academy of Tumor Immunology

-- 2012 – Inventor of the Year, Jefferson Kimmel Cancer Center
+- 2012 – Inventor of the Year, Sidney Kimmel Cancer Center, Jefferson Health System

-- 2017 – The Peter and Louise Havens Chair for Biomedical Research
+- 2017 – The Havens Chair for Biomedical Research

-Localized tumors are often curable if they are detected before progression to invasive status, but many patients diagnosed with cancer already have invasive disease.
-What factors dictate malignant progression and how might they be therapeutically exploited?
-Molecular therapeutics that target key oncogene and tumor suppressor pathways show some clinical promise, but they have shown limited efficacy to date.
+Localized cancers are often curable if they are detected before progression to invasive status, but many patients diagnosed with cancer already have invasive disease.
+What factors dictate malignant progression, and how might they be therapeutically exploited?
+Molecular therapeutics that target key oncogene and tumor suppressor pathways show some clinical promise, but they have demonstrated limited efficacy to date.
 Cancer modifier pathways that influence the immune microenvironment of tumor cells may strongly influence clinical course.
 Indeed, the most exciting area of cancer research today is in immunotherapies that can enable the potential of the patient’s immune system to eradicate advanced cancers.
 Accordingly, the new therapeutic strategies we have discovered are based on modulating the host immune system to help it clear disease, rather than attacking diseased cells directly.

-RhoB studies derive from our long-standing research on this member of the Ras/Rho superfamily in cancer cell signaling.
+Our RhoB investigations derive from our long-standing leadership in studies of this Ras/Rho family small GTPase in cell stress signaling and pathogenic inflammation.
 Recent work in collaboration with Drs.
-Lisa Laury-Kleintop and Laura Mandik-Nayak at Lankenau has opened exciting new directions in studies of the role of RhoB in autoimmune and cardiovascular disease.
+Lisa Laury-Kleintop and Laura Mandik-Nayak at Lankenau has illuminated exciting new findings that show how RhoB broadly sustains autoimmune, ocular, metabolic and cardiovascular diseases.
 In particular, a new therapeutic antibody has been developed to target RhoB, which may be useful to treat a variety of inflammation-related diseases in medicine, including autoimmune disorders, atherosclerosis, diabetes, kidney disease and ocular disorders.
 In other works emerging from our RhoB studies, we also are developing the medicinal properties of an FDA-approved formulant called meglumine, which we discovered to exert anti-diabetic effects associated with insulin-independent pathways associated with anti-inflammation and increased muscle stamina.

 - James DuHadaway, research lab associate